-First of all I think is important to understand the surrounds to be able to appreciate fully the nature of the Tayrona park, and in general, Colombia.
+First of all, I think is important to understand the surrounds to be able to appreciate fully the nature of the Tayrona national park, and in general, Colombia.

-The park is a sanctuary for an indigena tribe that carries the same name “The Taironas” and more specifically the “Kogui”, in fact the Lost city in the Tayrona park was a Kogui city founded in 800 and habited till 1600, studies say about 2000 people lived there but wasn’t the biggest city.
-Pueblito, still accesible, was home of about 3000 people.
+The park is a sanctuary for an indigenous tribe that carries the same name “The Taironas” and more specifically the “Kogui”, in fact, the Lost city in the Tayrona national park was a Kogui city founded in 800 and habited till 1600.
+Studies say about 2000 people lived there but it wasn’t the biggest city.
+Pueblito, still accessible inside the park, was home of about 3000 people.

-This is specially important since you will be walking around sacred land, so please, keep your garbage with you and be respectful with the enviroment and their habitants.
+This is especially important to know since you will be walking around their sacred land, so please, keep your garbage with you and be respectful with the environment and their inhabitants.

 The bus can be taken from Avenida Libertador but is better to take it from the leaving point since will be full by then, this is at the Mercado Central and the ticket is about 5000 COP, a little bit less if you go to Calabazo.

-If you are not in shape you can also rent horses, but honestly the way is mostly plain and has no major difficulties, I would say anyone can do that way.
+If you are not in shape you can also rent horses, but honestly, the way is mostly flat and has no major difficulties, I would say anyone can do that way.

 From Santa Marta to El Calabazo 30 Km Approx and about 45min on the bus.
 This entry is the hardest one of all since won’t leave you close to the beach and from here reaching Cabo San Juan will take you 5-6 hours walking.

-Is a great entry to discover the park since rom here also Playa Brava will be reachable and in any case you will go through Pueblito, one of the old sacred cities we mentioned above.
+Is a great entry to discover the park, from here also Playa Brava will be reachable and in any cas,e you will go through Pueblito, one of the old sacred cities we mentioned above.
 So, Calabazo-Pueblito-Cabo San Juan 5 to 6h, Calabazo-Playa brava more or less the same, then you can do Playa Brava-Pueblito-Cabo San Juan.

-If you want to stop here you need to ask to the driver since is not a normal stop.
+If you want to stop here you need to tell the driver beforehand since is not a normal stop.